bean-mhm/blim/README.md

 ```

 > `...` refers to the other view transforms in the config. `...` is generally used as a placeholder for the other parts of the code.
 I cannot believe I had to mention this, but someone was actually confused by it.

-## Eye Candy

-Here are a few comparisons between the native sRGB display format (OETF only, clipped between 0 and 1) and blim.